Small Business Hazardous Waste Service

 For your safety and the safety of our staff, eligible businesses should observe the following rules while dropping off hazardous waste.

 - Stay in your vehicle.
-It is state law and part of our COVID-19 protection plan.
-Items must be in an unlocked trunk or back cargo space.
-Staff will not open passenger doors or enter vehicle cabin.
+It is state law.
+Please place items in an unlocked trunk or back cargo space.

 Alameda County offers this service for businesses, organizations, and agencies to drop off small amounts of hazardous waste safely and affordably.
 Due to Federal and State hazardous waste laws, businesses cannot participate in the Alameda County Household Hazardous Waste (HHW) Residential Drop-off Service.